 ,Country

-). - An edge represents the relationship between two entities (e.g.,
+). - Edges, which represent relationships between entities (e.g.,

 rate